 At the Annual General Meeting, you may vote all of the ordinary shares owned by you as of the close of business on the record date.
 These ordinary shares include ordinary shares that are (1) held of record directly in your name and (2) held for you as the beneficial owner through a broker, bank, or other nominee.
-There are some distinctions between ordinary shares held of record and ordinary shares owned beneficially as described herein.
+There are some distinctions between ordinary shares held of record and ordinary shares owned beneficially as described herein receive printed proxy materials, we have sent a proxy card for you to use.
+As the shareholder of record, you have the right to grant your voting proxy directly to us or to vote in person at the Annual General Meeting.
+See "How do I vote?" below.